-Table of ContentsA) Problem with a New Ansys Installation/LicenseB) Problem with Client Settings or PreferencesC) Problem Connecting to the License Server (Local or VPN)D) Problems Checking Out/Returning a LicenseE) Problem Caused by a Corrupt/Bad Ansys InstallationF) Problem Running Over Remote Desktop SoftwareG) Problem with Antivirus Blocking/Interfering With AnsysH) Problem With Outdated System Driversi) Problem is Unique to a Specific ModelJ) Problem is Caused by an Ansys Software BugK) Other Problems & Considerations
+Table of ContentsA) Problem with a New Ansys Installation/LicenseB) Problem with Client Settings or PreferencesC) Problem Connecting to the License Server (Local or VPN)D) Problems Checking Out or Returning a LicenseE) Problem Caused by a Corrupt Ansys InstallationF) Problem Running Over Remote Desktop SoftwareG) Problem with Antivirus Blocking/Interfering With AnsysH) Problem With Outdated System DriversJ) Problem is Caused by an Ansys Software BugK) Other Problems & Considerations

 Note: This guide is not directly applicable to: Ansys Cloud, Rocky, Remote Solver Manager (RSM), Granta, SCADE, Minerva or Twin Builder at this time.

 - First, search your exact error message in our Knowledge Base, which contains 100+ searchable articles and error messages/solutions.